rubiin/highlighturl.nvim/README.md

 ```

+## Setup
+Set `vim.g.highlighturl = true` somewhere in your config(example, init.lua) to enable highlighting.

 ## Extras
 Highlighting is controlled through the global `vim.g.highlighturl` variable.
 You can add a manipulate the boolean variable to turn off highlighting with some
 custom logic.